ember-learn/ember-blog/source/2019-08-02-the-ember-times-issue-109.md

 In case you missed it on [Ember Discuss](https://discuss.emberjs.com/), [@ef4](https://github.com/ef4) gave a [beginner-friendly, comprehensive answer](https://discuss.emberjs.com/t/why-should-i-not-use-observers-in-my-ember-application/16868/3) to why we discourage the use of observers.
 (Thank you for asking, [@efx](https://github.com/efx)!)

 As your application grows, a change to data can trigger your observers in unexpected ways.
-The chain of dependencies grows and can form a cycle—a circular dependency—without your knowing.
+The chain of dependencies grows and can form a cycle — a circular dependency — without your knowing.
 Observer A calls observer B, which calls A again, which then... 😨

 What we need is a **rule that we can enforce locally** to prevent cycles from forming at the global level.
 You've likely heard of this rule already: **Data Down, Action Up (DDAU)**. 💡